Maham Begum: As empress

 In 1528, Maham Begum came to Hindustan from Kabul.
 When she reached Aligarh, Babur sent two litters with three horsemen.
 She went on post haste from Aligarh to Agra.
 Babur had intended to go as far as Aligarh to meet her.
 At evening prayer time, someone came and informed Babur that he had just passed Maham Begum on the road, four miles out.
 Babur did not wait for a horse to be saddled, but set out on foot.
 He met her near the house of Maham's advance camp.
 She wished to alight, but he would not wait; he joined her train and walked to his own house.
 Nine troopers with two sets of nine horses and the two extra litters which the Emperor had sent, and one litter which had been brought from Kabul, and about a hundred of Maham Begum's servants mounted on fine horses.
 After staying three months at Agra, Maham Begum went to Dholpur with Babur.

 Maham Begum was the chief queen and the only one privileged to sit by the side of Babur on the throne of Mughal Empire.
 She was powerful, moody and spoiled, and it seems Babur denied her nothing.
 It is worth noting that "Babur speaks of his favorite wife, Maham Begum’s edict as a farman."
 During Humayun's illness, Babur walked round him and turned his face.
 He also exclaimed that he loved Humayun because he was the son of his favourite wife, saying, "Although I have other sons, I love none as I love your Humayun.
 I crave that this cherished child may have his heart's desire and live long, and I desire the kingdom for him and not for the others, because he has not his equal in distinction."

 As empress dowager

 After Humayun was restored to health, Babur became ill and died in 1530.
 Humayun ascended the throne at twenty-three years of age.
 Maham Begum made an allowance of food twice daily, in the morning an ox and two sheep and five goats, and at afternoon prayer time five goats.
 She gave this from her own estate for two and a half years.

-After Humayun's return from Chunar, Maham, gave a great feast.
-They lit up the bazaars.
-Then she gave orders to the better class and to the soldiers also to decorate their places and make their quarters beautiful, and after this illumination became general in India.
-With all her stores of replenishing, she arranged a splendid feast.
+After Humayun's return from Chunar, Maham threw a great feast.
+They lit up the bazaars and then she gave orders to the elites and soldiers to decorate their places and make their quarters beautiful.
+After this illumination became common in India.
 She gave special robes of honour to 7,000 persons.
 The festivities lasted several days.